 Another important reason we want to focus on Gross Margin or Average Billable Rates is that it’s the foundation for the profitability of the entire agency.

 If we can’t consistently protect gross margin on projects and earn our revenue in an efficient way, getting healthy net profit will be extremely difficult (or impossible)

 So for the context of this post, I’m going to discuss how to Calculate Billable Employee Cost Per Hour for the purpose of calculating Gross Margin on clients & projects.
 Simply put, we’re going to use employee cost per hour to better understand what it costs us to earn revenue, and how efficiently we’re doing that.

 Why is this important to establish before we talk about employee cost per hour?
-Because without being clear about what question is being answered with this metric, it’s difficult to justify what does and doesn’t get factored into the calculation.
+Because without being clear about what question is being answered with this metric, it’s difficult to justify what does and doesn’t get factored into the employee cost calculation.